mktrm/cs426-fall23/index.md

 ## Online Discussion
 Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](https://edstem.org/){:target="_blank"}.
-You will receive an invitiation email to join the course a few days before the start of the class.
+You should  have received an invitiation email to join the course.
+Please contact Kazem if you have not.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

 {: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.